kden/kden.github.io/sunlight-sensor/CICD.md

 # Continuous Integration and Continuous Delivery (CICD)

-This project uses GitHub actions to automatically deploy the React-based webapp to Google Cloud Platform.
-Because this is a portfolio project, and there are not customers dependent on it 24/7, it is deployed directly to the production environment.
+This project uses GitHub actions to automatically deploy the React-based webapp and one of the Cloud Run Functions to Google Cloud Platform.
+Because this is a portfolio project, and there are not customers dependent on it 24/7, commits to the main source code branch are pushed directly to the production environment.

+Basically, if you check a change into the main branch, and it is in the [sunlight_web_app](https://github.com/kden/sunlight_sensor_gcp/tree/main/sunlight_web_app) folder, the web app will get pushed the production by one GitHub action.
+If unit tests on the app fail, the application will not be pushed.
+The test output is written in JUnit format so that GitHub can read and display it with the build information.
+(This is a pretty common way of sharing test results with build systems.)

+If you check a change into the [functions/process_sensor_status ](https://github.com/kden/sunlight_sensor_gcp/tree/main/functions/sensor_status_monitor) the sensor status monitor function will be pushed to production by another GitHub action.

+# Screenshots

+# How CICD would Scale Up to the Next Level
 There are some unit tests throughout the project, but code coverage is currently a work in progress.

+Many of the Cloud Run Functions

 If this were a production project, ideally it would minimally:

-1. Pass automated unit tests at commit time as part of the build
+1. Pass automated unit tests at commit time as part of the build.
+A branch could not be merged to main unless the tests pass.

-2. Pass some code review
+2. Pass some peer code review.

-3. Be deployed to a shared QA environment for manual and automated testing
+3. Be deployed to a shared QA environment for manual and automated testing.

-4. Pass tests including
+4. Pass tests including:

    1. Functional integration tests